newsuk/times-components/.github/CONTRIBUTING.md

 It is possible to dynamically create a `styled-component` at runtime but this leads to poor SSR performance.
-On the server, one instance of the component will be created and on the client another, which breaks the benefits of hydration and would result in another render.
+On the server, one instance of the component will be created, and on the client another, which breaks the benefits of hydration and would result in another render.
+In addition, if you provide props to a component that does this, you can't use lifecycle hooks such as `componentDidUpdate` because these components are always torn down (unmounted).

 Avoid this pattern and use control flow to choose a specific `styled-component` instead.

 ## Style Object Literals